joyent/conch-api/docs/modules/Conch::Controller::Organization.md

 ## find\_organization

-Chainable action that uses the `organization_id_or_name` value provided in the stash (usually via the request URL) to look up a build, and stashes the query to get to it in `organization_rs`.
+Chainable action that uses the `organization_id_or_name` value provided in the stash (usually via the request URL) to look up an organization, and stashes the query to get to it in `organization_rs`.

 If `require_role` is provided, it is used as the minimum required role for the user to